Organizing Your Schoolwork

 Some people focus best when it's quiet.
 Others say they study best if they listen to background music.
 But music with lyrics can distract you.
 If you find yourself reading the same page over and over, it's a clue that the music is a distraction, not a help.
 If you need to block out other sounds, try white noise or nature sounds.

 Take breaks.
 Taking a short break between assignments can help your mind stay fresh and focused.
 Get up from your desk.
 Move, stretch, or walk around to clear your head.
 Take some slow deep breaths.
 Then get back to your studies.

 Refocus yourself.
 If you get distracted, guide your attention back into study mode.
 Resist checking your phone or device.
 Remind yourself that now it's time to stay on task.

 Get It Done!

+Finish it up.
 Stay focused as you do the final steps and details.
 Cheer yourself on — you're almost at the finish line!

 Check your completed work.
 Put your work into the right folder or binder.
 Pack up your backpack for tomorrow.
 Now you've got it DONE.